[Last updated: 4/16/2021]

 You’ve probably heard the phrase “proptech” thrown around at industry events or read about it in industry publications.
 Savvy property professionals know that property technology (proptech) is the key to future-proofing any multi-tenant building.
 But with so many solutions on the market, how do you make a wise proptech investment?

 Read on to learn more about the beginnings of proptech and where the industry is at today, as well as three crucial steps to ensuring your proptech investment pays off.

 Since the first luxury multifamily building was constructed in New York City in 1830, developers, owners, and managers have been seeking new technologies to lower operating expenses, increase tenant retention, and reduce turnover — anything to improve the net operating income (NOI) of the property.

-As the multifamily industry continues it’s shift from high-touch to high-tech as a way to develop, own, and manage more efficient buildings, attract new residents, and retain existing ones, outside investors have also taken notice.
+Today, the multifamily industry is shifting from high-touch to high-tech as a way to develop, own, and manage more efficient buildings, attract new residents, and retain existing ones.
+Outside investors have also taken notice of this shift.

 “PropTech is reshaping the real estate sector in the same way technological innovation has transformed so many other industries, like Uber’s shakeup of the taxi business and Airbnb’s rapid expansion in the lodging market.”